SeqWare/public-workflows/vcf-uploader/README.md

 * the description needs details about the files produced by the workflow, naming conventions, etc
 * need a key-value attribute that documents each VCF/tarball file, what specimens they contain, the variant types they contain, etc.
 * removed hard coded files and replace with templates
+* support .gz vcf files, perhaps always make these if input is .vcf?